 In reality, the widespread concern about shark attacks is overblown in relation to the incidence rate.
 People die each year from gruesome shark-related injuries, but only 30 of the nearly 400 species have ever made contact with humans [source: Florida Museum of Natural History].
 Of those 30 or so species, shark specialists consider around a dozen as potentially harmful to people.
 Because of the higher concentration of muscle in humans' bodies, sharks will sometimes take a bite and release a victim since they prefer fattier foods [source: Klimely].

-For more information on sharks and other sea life, read the links on the next page.
+For more information on sharks and other sea life, read the links below.

 More Great Links

 - Carwadine, Mark.
 "Shark."
 Firefly Books.
 2004.
 (May 14, 2008)http://books.google.com/books?id=Qh44RNa5yh0C

 - International Shark Attack File.
 "The Relative Risk of Shark Attacks to Humans."
 Florida Museum of Natural History.
 Updated June 2007.
 (May 27, 2008)http://www.flmnh.ufl.edu/fish/Sharks/attacks/relarisk.htm